America's Car-Mart (CRMT)

 5. Sales Growth

-As you can see below, America's Car-Mart’s sales grew at a solid 13.8% compounded annual growth rate over the last five years (we compare to 2019 to normalize for COVID-19 impacts) despite not opening many new stores.
+As you can see below, America's Car-Mart’s sales grew at a solid 13% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) despite not opening many new stores.

-This quarter, America's Car-Mart reported year-on-year revenue growth of 8.7%, and its $325.7 million of revenue exceeded Wall Street’s estimates by 15.2%.
+This quarter, America's Car-Mart reported modest year-on-year revenue growth of 1.9% but beat Wall Street’s estimates by 7.8%.

-Looking ahead, sell-side analysts expect revenue to decline by 3.4% over the next 12 months, a deceleration versus the last five years.
-This projection doesn't excite us and suggests its products will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 4.7% over the next 12 months, a deceleration versus the last six years.
+Despite the slowdown, this projection is commendable and suggests the market is forecasting success for its products.

 6. Store Performance